How Will the “Fred Update” Affect Your SEO Campaign?

 If your site has a good blend of relevant, interesting content mixed with the judicious use of advertising, then it is highly unlikely that you will have anything to worry about.
 In fact, for every website that drops down the rankings, another one goes up, so for good quality websites, the Fred update should have a positive effect on SERPs.

 What should I do?

 Since Fred seems to be targeting sites that have only been created to generate advertising revenue, then the obvious thing is to make sure that is not the impression that your website conveys.

-That means that you and your chosen SEO consultants you should take a “less is more” approach to the advertising on your pages.
+That means that you and your chosen SEO consultants should take a “less is more” approach to the advertising on your pages.
 Beyond that, it is a case of remembering the golden rules of SEO.
-Focus on good quality content that is first and foremost aimed at a great user experience, and Fred will be your friend for life.
+Focus on good quality content that is first and foremost aimed at great user experience, and Fred will be your friend for life.